lukecav/awesome-wp-speed-up/README.md

 ## Object Caching Plugins
 * [WP Redis](https://wordpress.org/plugins/wp-redis/) - For sites concerned with high traffic, speed for logged-in users, or dynamic pageloads, a high-speed and persistent object cache is a must.
 * [Memcached Redux](https://wordpress.org/plugins/memcached-redux/) - Changes the famous Memcached WP Object Cache backend to actually use the Memcached class (not the Memcache class).
+* [APCu Object Cache Backend](https://wordpress.org/plugins/apcu/) - Using this Plugin WordPress is able to store certain regular used elements into a persistent cache.

 ## Minification Plugins
 * [Autoptimize](https://wordpress.org/plugins/autoptimize/) - Autoptimize makes optimizing your site really easy.
 It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head and can move scripts to the footer.